-Second, the process employed to reach this determination, which is certain to permanently destroy reputation, was made without a pre-deprivation evidentiary hearing in violation of his fundamental rights to his good reputation and due process of law under Article I, Sections 1, 9, and 11 of the Pennsylvania Constitution.
-Moreover, the Supervising Judge's refusal to expunge or redact the inaccurate information from the Report deprives of his only adequate constitutional remedy.
+Additionally, the process employed to reach this determination, which is certain to permanently destroy personal and professional reputation, was made without a pre-deprivation evidentiary hearing in violation of his fundamental rights to his good reputation and due process of law under Article I, Sections 1, 9, and 11 of the Pennsylvania Constitution.
+Equally important, the Supervising Judge's refusal to expunge or redact the inaccurate information from the Report deprives of his only adequate constitutional remedy.